Open 24/7 | Call Today

 • Severing or puncturing an internal organ or artery

 The above list is not an exhaustive list of the mistakes and instances of negligence found during surgery.
-The reasons for mistakes during surgery vary.
+The reasons for errors during surgery vary.
 Neglect, miscommunication, and carelessness are some of the reasons for surgical errors.

 Other reasons may be related to a medical provider’s poor decisions, such as performing surgery while under the influence of drugs or alcohol or proceeding with an operation when the surgeon is overly fatigued or drowsy.